junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 To bear down, the mother should take a deep breath and push hard with her stomach muscles, as if she were having a bowel movement.
 If the child comes slowly after the bag of waters breaks, the mother can double her knees like this, while squatting, sitting propped up, kneeling, or lying down.

 When the birth opening of the mother stretches, and the baby’s head begins to show, the midwife or helper should have everything ready for the birth of the baby.
 At this time the mother should try not to push hard, so that the head comes out more slowly.
-This helps prevent tearing of the opening (see p.
-269 for more details).
+This helps prevent tearing of the opening (see [page 269](#page-269) for more details).

 In a normal birth, the midwife NEVER needs to put her hand or finger inside the mother.
 This is the most common cause of dangerous infections of the mother after the birth.